 This particular property on Hilton Head Island only allows one dog per room.

 Disclaimer: Our weekend stay was sponsored by Red Roof Inn.
-Here on K9sOverCoffee, I only share information I feel is relevant to my readers & always provide 100% honest reviews.
 Red Roof Inn is not responsible for the content of this blog post.

 The hotel offers free wifi, free local calls, free long-distance calls within the continental US, and free fax service (up to 10 pages).
 Check-in is at 3 pm, and check-out is at 12 pm.

-Their outdoor pool looked super inviting, but of course it wasn’t exactly warm enough to hop in yet, and besides, I didn’t have anyone to watch Missy since dogs aren’t allowed in the pool area and can’t be left alone in your room.
+Their outdoor pool looked super inviting, but of course it wasn’t exactly warm enough to hop in yet.
+Besides, I didn’t have anyone to watch Missy since dogs aren’t allowed in the pool area and can’t be left alone in your room.

-There were plenty of trees and palm trees to pee next to (Missy’s brother Buzz would have peed on them, of course!) and lots of new smells to investigate.
-Missy particularly enjoyed the greenery around the pool area and watching squirrels race up and down palm trees.
+There were plenty of trees and palm trees to pee next to, and lots of new smells to investigate.
+Missy particularly enjoyed the greenery around the pool area and watching squirrels race up and down palm trees!

 The staff was super friendly and gave Missy & I many pointers of what to do on the island.

-I especially liked the map of the island and the restaurant guide Fork & Fun! that featured many dog-friendly options and maintenance manager David’s secret beach tip – less crowded and free parking.
+I especially liked the map of the island and the restaurant guide Fork & Fun because it featured many dog-friendly options.
+Maintenance manager David also gave us a secret beach tip for a beach that’s less crowded than others and has free parking.

-I didn’t end up checking it out because I was still battling with a cold and didn’t have enough energy to head back out to the beach, but I made a big not-so-mental note in my island diary because I’ll be back sooner or later!
+I didn’t end up checking it out because I was still battling with a cold.
+Because of that, I just didn’t have enough energy to head back out to the beach.
+However, I made a big not-so-mental note in my island diary because I’ll be back sooner or later!